cpriest/SnapLinksPlus/DevNotes.md

 # Before Next Release
  - **Bugs**
     - Since pub/sub:
-        - document.execCommand(‘cut’/‘copy’) was denied because it was not called from inside a short running user-generated event handler.1ActionMgr.es6:40:3
+        - ~~document.execCommand(‘cut’/‘copy’) was denied because it was not called from inside a short running user-generated event handler.ActionMgr.es6:40~~
 - **Features**
     - Add size-of-text minification (select greatest size font links unless shift is held)
 - **Test, issue?**
-    - Clicking on js links from test document don't seem to work (possibly dev-mode related)
+    - ~~Clicking on js links from test document don't seem to work (possibly dev-mode related)~~

 # Bugs
- - [Issue #91](https://github.com/cpriest/SnapLinksPlus/issues/91)-1 - Width of selection box independent of zoom factor... possibly doable with SVG since it has it's own coordinate system??
- - Mutation Observer (clear DocElemRects, re-index if during drag)
  - ~~Blank HREF's should be ignored~~
  - ~~Document size changes are not detected (on detection, need to clear DocElemRects)~~